-The date of the first visit of the first subject should be the date the first subject or his/her legally designated representative signs his/her first informed consent to participate in the clinical trial.
+The date of the first visit of the first participant should be the date the first participant or his/her legally designated representative signs his/her first informed consent to participate in the clinical trial.

 Notifications